 However, you should keep in mind the hurdles and extra costs that come with getting cable, internet, and phone services.
 And if you're moving to a rural area or planning to work from home, you'll want to make sure you have access to internet speeds that meet your needs.

-FAQs about home buying websites
+Frequently asked questions about house buying websites

 The best home buying websites include property search tools like Zillow, Realtor.com, and Redfin.
 Another great real estate website is Clever, which offers thoroughly researched guides for house hunters — such as how to qualify for a money-saving home buyer rebate.

-Some of the top websites like Zillow are Realtor.com, Redfin, Homes.com, HomeFinder, and Trulia.
-All of these house hunting websites are great resources when you're trying to look at properties online.
+Some of the top house websites like Zillow are Realtor.com, Redfin, Homes.com, HomeFinder, and Trulia.
+All of these house buying websites are great resources when you're trying to look at properties online.
 Ready to start touring homes in person?
 Learn how to get pre-approved for a mortgage — and earn cash back when you close on your new home.